junzis/pyModeS/docs/interesting_messages.md

    rotate the history toward reality rather than locking the decoder out forever.

+This recovery history is not the local CPR reference.
+Rejected global candidates never enter `_airborne_position_reference`, so they cannot poison subsequent locally-unambiguous airborne decoding.

 For the first few samples of a new ICAO (before the ring buffer is locked), candidates live in `_bootstrap[icao]` instead and go through the cluster-analysis step in `_bootstrap_try_lock`.